-MAT 104/105 College Algebra/Plane Trigonometry or
+College Algebra/Plane Trigonometry or

-or MAT 106 Precalculus
+Precalculus

-CHE 101, 102 General Chemistry
+General Chemistry

-CHE 103, 104 General Chemistry Laboratory
+General Chemistry Laboratory

 For non-degree preprofessional students, all of the courses listed above that are required for the preprofessional program must be completed satisfactorily.

 Satisfactory completion is defined as completing a course with a grade of C or better.
 Any grade below C must be removed by repeating the course to improve the grade.
 Students should be aware that repeating courses may increase the time required for graduation.
 A student who has not been granted full admission will not be permitted to register for any upper-division course (numbered 200 or above) in the major.
 At the close of each semester, students' records are reviewed by their advisors.
 Students are notified upon reaching full admission status.
 Students may check their status at any time by contacting their advisors or the division office.